 Wisconsin State Capitol, Madison, WI

-On February 12, 2020, the WMEA Advocacy Committee will host the Wisconsin Drive-In Day at the Capitol in Madison.
+Every February since 2017, the WMEA Advocacy Committee has hosted the Wisconsin Drive-In Day at the Capitol in Madison.
 At this annual event, participants meet with Wisconsin legislators to advocate for a specific ASK regarding music education.
-More information about our 2020 ASK will be available closer to the Drive-In Day.
+The ASKs are written and distributed shortly before the Drive-In date to ensure the issue is topical and timely.

-The WMEA Advocacy Committee is asking for strong participation at the Wisconsin Drive-In Day, including representatives from all districts in which state legislators serve on the WI Committee on Education.
-Please join us in Madison to advocate for music education – we need your voice at this important event!
+The WMEA Advocacy Committee asks for strong participation at each Wisconsin Drive-In Day.
+The goal is to field WMEA representatives from all districts in which state legislators serve on the WI Committees on Education.
+Please plan ahead to join us in Madison in 2021 – we need your voice at this important event!

-Wisconsin Drive-In Day – Save the Date Flyer – please share!
+- Wisconsin Drive-In Day – Save the Date Flyer – COMING SOON

 Saturday, November 2, 2019, 8:30 AM – 3:00 PM